openshift/ansible-service-broker/docs/proposals/configuration_changes.md

 ### Goal
 Create a package for creating and managing configuration values as a value store.
 This will be used to remove the necessity of each package to be loaded just for configuration values.
 The other benefit is that this package could be a more robust solution to the configuration, Allowing us to do a better job of watching for updates to the configmap and managing subscriptions to those changes.
 This value store should also be usable by other parts of the application and therefore will require less usage of hard coded configuration structures and will allow the addition or removal of configuration values to not create such an issue.

+### Potential Library to user: [Viper](https://github.com/spf13/viper)
+Seems to be the most like what we were thinking and is used already in some large projects.
+#### Pros
+* Interface seems to be the same idea of what we wanted.
+* Sub maps that can be retrieved
+* Can read from a YAML
+* Optionally can set file watchers, if we eventually want to.
+* Under active development.
+* No new package needed.

+#### Cons
+* More permissive interface.
+* Another library that we will need to the vendor and keep up to date.
+* May be a little overkill for our use case.

 ### Work Items
 * Create a specific package for managing configuration
 * Create a package mutex map to be used to store configuration values.